MarcoMuellner/domaindrivenjs/docs/examples/e-commerce.md

 # E-commerce Domain Model

-This example demonstrates how to model an e-commerce domain using Domainify.
+This example demonstrates how to model an e-commerce domain using DomainDrivenJS.
 We'll create a complete domain model with value objects, entities, aggregates, and repositories.

 ## Domain Overview